enricofer/geojson_viewer/README.md

 # geojson_viewer
-Webapp for viewing a geojson map, regardless of projection used.
+Webapp for viewing a geojson map, regardless of used projection.

 Simply paste txt and submit, the app try to guess projection from geojson crs object.